 Daniel spent most of his working career with international company Siemens AG, where his career spanned several countries and continents, gaining technical expertise within construction, commissioning, signal technology, telecoms, power, High-Speed rail, Integrated Transportations Systems and Maintenance.

 Educated at the University of Konstanz, Daniel studied electrical engineering where he obtained a degree.

 Eng.
-Abdulla Saif Al-Sulaiti, Acting Chief of Service Delivery for Qatar Rail has been working with Qatar Rail since 2014.
+Abdulla Saif Al-Sulaiti, Chief of Service Delivery for Qatar Rail has been working with Qatar Rail since 2014.
 Currently Eng.
 Abdulla is preparing Qatar Rail to operate Qatar’s first railway system which will consist of a driverless Metro System, a Tram System and a Long Distance Rail System connecting Qatar to the GCC.
 He also oversees the development of strategies, goals, objectives and performance indicators to support of organization’s objectives & external stakeholders for operational readiness.
 Prior to joining Qatar Rail, Eng.
 Abdulla spent 15 years in Qatar Petroleum in various engineering management roles, managing operations, Engineering and Maintenance functions.

 Eng.
 Abdulla holds a Master’s Degree in Engineering Management from the University of Nottingham & Mechanical Engineering Degree from the University of Derby from UK.